 That deal does not completely close the gap, though, and the tough decisions have yet to be made.
 Ambachtsheer does not believe the government, with its still-sizable budget deficit, should increase its contribution.
 “Taxpayers have to get out of the business of underwriting pension risk for employee groups,” he says.

-Leech, moreover, points out that hiking payroll deductions, beyond the 12 percent, is unfair to younger teachers, who will end up paying far more over their careers for the same level of benefits received by those who retire in the next few years.
+Leech, moreover, points out that hiking payroll deductions beyond the current 12 percent would be unfair to younger teachers, who would end up paying far more over their careers for the same level of benefits received by those who retire in the next few years.

 Therefore, with a kind of mathematical inevitability, the focus of the debate between the two sides has fallen on retirement age.
 Ambachtsheer is blunt in his view.
 Early retirement, he says, “can’t go on.
 It’s not a question of if; it’s a question of when.”
 He continues: “Taxpayers can’t afford this arrangement anymore.
 Resolving this is going to be tough.
 In game theory terms, it’s no longer win-win.
 It’s win-lose, and no one wants to be a loser.”